MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-speechSDK-ch4.md

     >[!NOTE]
     >For the Tenant name, put your corporation or profile that you created for this application.

 22. Now, open the new app in Unity and select the Lunarcom_Base object in the hierarchy.
-Click “Add Component” in the inspector panel and search for and select “LunarcomIntentRecognizer.”
+Click "Add Component" in the inspector panel and search for and select "LunarcomIntentRecognizer."

     ![Module4Chapter4step23im](images/module4chapter4step23im.PNG)